Quan Guo

 Research interests:

-• Big data and Cloud Computing: Developing Spark and Hadoop softwares for multi-source data assimilation and geospatial feature engineering
+• Digital Twin: Developing Spark and Hadoop softwares for multi-source data assimilation and geospatial feature engineering Employing imaging and computer vision computer vision techniques to render invisible physical systems based on sensory data.